Safe Chicken Coop Decorating Ideas For Christmas

 Breakable Baubles

-One thing I’ve learned as a mother of four active boys is that even “shatterproof” ornaments can shatter.
+One thing many of us have learned the hard way is that even “shatterproof” ornaments can shatter.
 Whether they are traditional balls, whimsical figurines or modern icicles, these decorations can pose a health risk to your flock should they shatter.

 The jagged edges of broken ornaments can slice poultry toes.
 Worse, with their inquisitive attraction to all things shiny, chickens might find smaller shards irresistible and ingest them.
 This could severely damage a bird’s digestive tract.